nasa/CompDam_DGD/readme.md

 #### Model 2: Placeholder

-#### Model 3: Fiber kinking theory (FKT)
+#### Model 3, 4, 5: Fiber kinking theory (FKT)
-A model based on Budiansky's fiber kinking theory from [Budiansky 1983](https://doi.org/10.1016/0045-7949(83)90141-4), [Budiansky and Fleck 1993](https://doi.org/10.1016/0022-5096(93)90068-Q), and [Budiansky et al. 1998](https://doi.org/10.1016/S0022-5096(97)00042-2) implemented using the DGD framework to model in-plane (1-2) kinking.
-The model is described in detail in [Bergan et al. 2018](https://arc.aiaa.org/doi/10.2514/6.2018-1221) and [Bergan and Jackson 2018](http://dpi-proceedings.com/index.php/asc33/article/view/26003).
+A model based on Budiansky's fiber kinking theory from [Budiansky 1983](https://doi.org/10.1016/0045-7949(83)90141-4), [Budiansky and Fleck 1993](https://doi.org/10.1016/0022-5096(93)90068-Q), and [Budiansky et al. 1998](https://doi.org/10.1016/S0022-5096(97)00042-2) implemented using the DGD framework to model in-plane (1-2) and/or out-of-plane (1-3) fiber kinking.
+The model is described in detail in [Bergan et al. 2018](https://arc.aiaa.org/doi/10.2514/6.2018-1221), [Bergan and Jackson 2018](http://dpi-proceedings.com/index.php/asc33/article/view/26003), and [Bergan 2019](https://arc.aiaa.org/doi/abs/10.2514/6.2019-1548).
 The model accounts for fiber kinking due to shear instability by considering an initial fiber misalignment, nonlinear shear stress-strain behavior via Ramberg-Osgood, and geometric nonlinearity.
 Fiber failure can be introduced by specifying a critical fiber rotation angle.

 The required material properties are: XC, YC, wkb, alpha0, alpha_PL, and n_PL.
-The [feature flag](#controlling-which-features-are-enabled) for fiber compression should be set to '3' to activate this model feature.
-This feature requires 26 state variables to be defined and initialized.
+The [feature flag](#controlling-which-features-are-enabled) for fiber compression should be set to '3', '4', or '5' to activate this model feature.
+Model '3' enables in-plane (1-2 plane) fiber kinking.
+Model '4' enables out-of-plane (1-3 plane) fiber kinking.
+Model '5' enables fiber kinking in both planes (uncoupled).
+This feature requires 25 state variables to be defined and initialized.
 The relevant state variables are:
+- `CDM_phi0_12`: initial fiber misalignment (radians) in the 1-2 plane.
-- `CDM_phi0`: initial fiber misalignment (radians).
+- `CDM_phi0_13`: initial fiber misalignment (radians) in the 1-3 plane.
+- `CDM_gamma_12`: rotation of the fibers due to loading (radians) in the 1-2 plane.
-- `CDM_gamma`: rotation of the fibers due to loading (radians).
-The current fiber misalignment is `CDM_phi0 + CDM_gamma`.
+- `CDM_gamma_13`: rotation of the fibers due to loading (radians) in the 1-3 plane.
-- `CDM_FIfC`: failure index for fiber kinking (0 to 1).
-The calculation for this failure index is simplistic and is accurate for unconstrained elements.
-It is possible for cases to arise where `CDM_FIfC = 1` but the element is not kinked.
-A better definition of the failure index for fiber kinking is needed.
-Interpret the value of `CDM_FIfC` with caution.
-- `CDM_Fmi`: the components of the first column of `Fm` used for decomposing the element where `i=1,2,3`.
+- `CDM_Fbi`: the components of the first column of `Fm` used for decomposing the element where `i=1,2,3`.

+The current fiber misalignment is `CDM_phi0_1i + CDM_gamma_1i` where `i=2 or 3`.

-The initial condition for the state variable `CDM_phi0` determines the initial fiber misalignment as described in [initial conditions](#initial-conditions).
+The initial conditions for the state variable `CDM_phi0_12` and `CDM_phi0_13` determine the initial fiber misalignments as described in [initial conditions](#initial-conditions).

 A fiber failure criterion described in [Bergan and Jackson 2018](http://dpi-proceedings.com/index.php/asc33/article/view/26003) is implemented to represent the material behavior in confined conditions under large strains (post failure).
 The fiber failure criterion is satisfied when

 *&phi;* &ge; *&phi;*<sub>ff,c</sub>

 where *&phi;* is the current fiber rotation.
 Once the fiber failure critierion is satisfied, the plastic shear strain is held constant.
 The value for *&phi;*<sub>ff,c</sub> is defined as the parameter `fkt_fiber_failure_angle` since it is not a well-defined material property.
 The fiber failure criterion is disabled when *&phi;*<sub>ff,c</sub> < 0.
+The same angle is used for in-plane and out-of-plane kinking.

 The fiber kinking theory model implemented here is preliminary and has some known shortcomings and caveats:
 - The model has only been tested for C3D8R.
 Limited application with C3D6 demonstrated issues.
 No testing has been completed for other element types.
-- The model does not account for out-of-plane kinking.
-FKT expects that Ramberg-Osgood nonlinearity is enabled in the 1-2 plane (i.e. feature flag: `x1x3xx`).
-The model may not perform as intended if shear nonlinearity is enabled in the 1-3 plane.
+- The interaction of this model with matrix cracking has not been fully tested and verified.
+- No effort has been made to model progressive crushing.
 - Other mechanisms of fiber compressive failure (e.g., shear driven fiber breaks) are not accounted for.
 An outcome of this is that the model predicts the material does not fail if shear deformation is fully constrained.
 - No special consideration for load reversal has been included.

 Relevant single element tests are named starting with `test_C3D8R_fiberCompression_FKT`.

-Relevant example problems: UNC0_C3D8R_FKT
+Relevant example problems: `UNC0_C3D8R_FKT_12`, `UNC0_C3D8R_FKT_13`, and `UNC0_C3D8R_FKT_3D`.

 ### Friction
 Friction is modeled on the damaged fraction of the cross-sectional area of DGD cracks using the approach of [Alfano and Sacco (2006)](http://doi.org/10.1002/nme.1728).
 The coefficient of friction *&mu;* must be defined to account for friction on the failed crack surface.